banderlog/opencv-python-inference-engine/README.md

 Just set `-D WITH_IPP=ON` in `opencv_setup.sh`.

-It will give +30MB to final `cv2.so` size.
+It will give +30MB to the final `cv2.so` size.
 And it will boost _some_ opencv functions.

 ![](https://www.oreilly.com/library/view/learning-opencv-3/9781491937983/assets/lcv3_0105.png)
 (Image from [Learning OpenCV 3 by Gary Bradski, Adrian Kaehler](https://www.oreilly.com/library/view/learning-opencv-3/9781491937983/ch01.html))